 The OIG will evaluate whether select VAERS cybersecurity controls are in place, in accordance with federal requirements.

 - National Background Check Program for Long-Term-Care Providers: Assessment of State Programs Concluded in 2019

 Under the Patient Protection and Affordable Care Act (ACA), the Centers for Medicare and Medicaid Services (CMS) provide grants to States to implement background check programs for prospective employees and providers of long-term-care services.
-One of December OIG Work Plan updates is reviewing the implementation of select Program requirements, the outcomes of the States’ programs and whether the checks led to any unintended consequences.
+One of the December OIG Work Plan updates is reviewing the implementation of select Program requirements, the outcomes of the States’ programs, and whether the checks led to any unintended consequences.

 - Post-Award State or Tribal Audits of Substance Abuse and Mental Health Services Administration’s Opioid Response Grants

 The Substance Abuse and Mental Health Services Administration (SAMHSA) has awarded a series of grants for states to combat the opioid crisis, including State Targeted Response (STR), State Opioid Response (SOR), and Tribal Opioid Response (TOR) grants.